-This section describes working with example csolution or $\mu Vision$ projects that you can download from keil.arm.com.
-You can also create csolution projects from scratch, or convert your existing $\mu Vision$ projects to csolution format.
-For more information, see Create a csolution project and Convert a Keil $\mu Vision$ project to a csolution project.
+You can also create solutions from scratch, or convert your existing $\mu$ Vision projects to solutions.
+For more information, see Create a solution and Convert a Keil $\mu$ Vision project to a solution.

 We recommend installing the Keil Studio Pack in Visual Studio Code Desktop as explained in the README file.
-The pack installs all the Keil® Studio extensions, as well as the Red Hat YAML, Microsoft C/C++, and Microsoft C/C++ Themes extensions.
+The pack installs all the Keil® Studio extensions, as well as the Red Hat YAML and clangd extensions.